fenetic/oxin/README.md

   "validating": {
     "myField": false,
   },
-  "validation": {},
+  "validation": {
+    "myField": {}
+  },
   "values": {
     "myField": null,
   }
 }
 ```

-Don't worry about calling on every render, Oxin uses caching to prevent unnecessary validation and updates; although in performance-sensitive scenarios you may want to wrap your inputs with `React.memo` as updates to form state will cause the form component to re-render.
+Don't worry about calling on every render, Oxin uses caching to prevent unnecessary validation and updates to props; although in performance-sensitive scenarios you may want to wrap your inputs with `React.memo` as updates to form state will cause the form component to re-render.

 ## Validation